Einstein's Theory of Relativity

 Velocities within Systems.

-Inside both frames, we consider rods that had the same length when they
+V[rest].
+Inside both frames, we consider rods that had the same

-least two different ways to compare velocities between frames.
-One way
+are at least two different ways to compare velocities between

-corresponding elements of the definitions.
-The velocity u of a moving
+of the definitions.
+The velocity u of a moving object across O-M

 |